top of page

 The bill to be debated: How can we improve gatekeeping and prevent inequality in diabetes foot care from primary to secondary care?

-A) By utilising existing resources more effectively - Mr Naseer Ahmad, Consultant Vascular Surgeon, Manchester
+A) By utilising existing resources more effectively - Mr Naseer Ahmad, Clinical Director, Manchester Amputation Reduction Strategy (MARS) and Greater Manchester & East Cheshire Aneurysm Screening Programme

-B) Modern technology is the answer - Prof Frances Game, Consultant Diabetologist, Derby
+B) Modern technology is the answer - Professor Frances Game, Consultant Diabetologist, University Hospitals of Derby and Burton NHS Foundation Trust

 Keynote Lecture

-Inclusive Diabetes Care - Prof Andrea Williamson, Professor of General Practice and Inclusion Health, Glasgow
+Inclusive Diabetes Care - Professor Andrea Williamson, Professor of General Practice and Inclusion Health, University of Glasgow

 Orthopaedics